pragyaai/ndna/_llm/FAQ.md

 Thus, flattening is a collapse of the **manifold's geometry and topology**, not just of numeric magnitudes.

-## Is latent flattening merely an artifact of over-parameterization?
+✶ **Is latent flattening merely an artifact of over-parameterization?**

-It is essential to distinguish *epistemic collapse* -- where latent geometry no longer supports meaningful reasoning or alignment -- from benign over-parameterization.
+➠ It is essential to distinguish *epistemic collapse* -- where latent geometry no longer supports meaningful reasoning or alignment -- from benign over-parameterization.

 Suppose $H_\ell$ has high-rank but flattened manifold: